carolwangg/rewards_app/README.md

 npx expo start
 ```

 Open the app using Expo Go on your mobile device.
+Should work on both iOS and Android.

 ## 📸 Screenshots